 The Contractor will provide Project Management support activities, including general assistance to the Consortium PMO.

-The Contractor will support the Consortium’s contract management activities, fiscal planning and execution activities, and Federal and State audit activities.
+The Contractor will support the Consortium’s contract management activities, fiscal planning and execution activities, and federal and State audit activities.

 The Contractor will provide QA of Project Management activities of other CalSAWS Contractors, including conducting Deliverable reviews, analyzing SCR cost estimates and impacts, performing as-needed special assessments, and providing recommendations for improvement and innovation to the CalSAWS processes and technologies.